Aditya-10-Singh/WeatherApp/README.md

 # Weather App

-A simple and user-friendly weather application that provides real-time weather updates for any location.
-Built using HTML, CSS, and JavaScript, it allows users to search for cities or use their current location to access accurate weather data.
+A real-time weather app built with HTML, CSS, and JavaScript that fetches data from the OpenWeatherMap API.
+The app uses async/await for asynchronous fetching, handles errors gracefully, and stores the last searched city.

 ## Features